Koppeltaal/Koppeltaal-2.0-Spring-SMART-Service/README.md

 _Note: A secret isn't needed as the SMART service  will sign the JWT with credentials provided by the JWKS library (through `spring-boot-starter-jwks`)_

+## Limitations
+Currently, the code is expecting the SMART backend service signature to use the `RS512` algorithm.

 ## Building the software

 ### Requirements